bio-guoda/preston/README.md

 <http://plazi.cs.umb.edu/GgServer/dwca/FFBEFF81FE1A9007FFDFFC38FFDCFF90.zip> <http://purl.org/pav/hasVersion> <hash://sha256/5cba2f513fee9e1811fe023d54e074df2d562b4169b801f15abacd772e7528f8> .
 ```

-Which tells us that a [darwin core archive](http://plazi.cs.umb.edu/GgServer/dwca/FFBEFF81FE1A9007FFDFFC38FFDCFF90.zip) was found and a copy of it was made on 2018-09-05.
-The copy has a content hash of hash://sha256/5cba2f513fee9e1811fe023d54e074df2d562b4169b801f15abacd772e7528f8 .
+which tells us that a [darwin core archive](http://plazi.cs.umb.edu/GgServer/dwca/FFBEFF81FE1A9007FFDFFC38FFDCFF90.zip) was found and a copy of it was made on 2018-09-05.
+The copy, or version, has a content hash of hash://sha256/5cba2f513fee9e1811fe023d54e074df2d562b4169b801f15abacd772e7528f8 .
 Incidentally, you can reach this same exact dataset at [web-accessible preston archive](https://preston.guoda.bio/5cba2f513fee9e1811fe023d54e074df2d562b4169b801f15abacd772e7528f8).
 With this, we established that on 2018-09-05 a specific web addressed produced a specific content.
 On the next update run, Preston will download the content again.
 If the content is the same as before, nothing happens.
 If the content changed, a new version will be created associated with the same address, establishing a versioning of the content produced by the web address.
 This is addressed in a statement like ```<some hash> <.../previousVersion> <some previous hash>```.

 So, in a nutshell, the update process produces a detailed record of which resources are downloaded, what they look like and were they came from.
 You can retrieve the record of a successful run by using `ls`.